Smoren/url-security-manager-php/README.md

 // Let's encrypt url with our secret key to send some secret data to receiver:
 $usmSender = UrlSecurityManager::parse($inputUrl)
-    // encrypted string will be stored as value of query param "sign"
+    // encrypted string will be stored as value of query param "encrypted"
     // all query params will be encrypted ->setEncryptParams('encrypted')
     ->setSecretKey($secretKey)